 Make sure you separate the eggs carefully and completely clean down your mixing bowl before beginning.
 I find it helpful to separate each individual egg into a small bowl first, then add the egg white into a bowl - this means if one yolk breaks it won't ruin the whole batch of egg whites.

-Not reducing the strawberries enough - The whole point of cooking the strawberries is to remove as much liquid as possible.
+- Not reducing the strawberries enough - The whole point of cooking the strawberries is to remove as much liquid as possible.
 If you skip this step or don't cook them for long enough, then you will introduce too much liquid into your angel food cake and it may not bake properly.
 Make sure you cook the strawberry mixture until it has thickened and looks kind of like warm strawberry jam.
+See my strawberry puree recipe for more tips and process pictures.

-Toppings - Experiment with different toppings on your angel food cake.
-If you don't want to use whipped cream, you could use Cool Whip instead, or even just dust the cake with powdered sugar instead.
+- Toppings - Experiment with different toppings on your angel food cake.
+Try pairing it with Russian buttercream, cream cheese glaze, or a simple powdered sugar icing.
+Or even just dust the cake with powdered sugar for a simple finish.

 Storage

-The cake alone will be good in an airtight container at room temperature for up to 5 days.
-You can also wrap individual slices of the cake in plastic wrap.
-If it has cream or fruit on top, you'll need to store it in the fridge (still in an airtight container), and it should be good for 2-3 days.
+Without a topping, the strawberry angel cake can be stored in an airtight container at room temperature for up to 5 days.
+You can also wrap individual slices of cake in plastic wrap.

 FAQ

-Angel food cake is has a wonderfully light and fluffy sponge texture that comes from whipping lots of air into the egg whites.
+Angel food cake has a wonderfully light and fluffy sponge texture that comes from whipping lots of air into the egg whites.
 It's soft and springy.
+But if you're looking for something with a velvety, moist crumb, try my Easy Sponge Cake.

 Angel food cake gets its name because the recipe contains no fat, making it an 'angelic' choice.